HackBeanpot/website-2021/README.md

 ## Developing
 [Visual Studio Code](https://code.visualstudio.com/) is the recommended editor, and it is helpful to be familiar with command line to use `git` and `npm`.
-To run the project, use `npm run start`.
+To run the project, use `npm i` then `npm run start`.
 For debugging, download the chrome extension [React Developer Tools](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi?hl=en).

 #### Styling
 In your user settings (`ctrl ,` in VSC) change the default to use 2 spaces for a tab.
 Use single quotes `'` instead of double quotes `"` for strings.

+We use Prettier for code styling.
+In VSC, install the prettier extension.
+In your user settings, add the line `"editor.formatOnSave": true` to automatically format files when you save them.

 Components, props and state should be named with `CapitalizedCamelCase`.
 Variables are `camelCased`.
-File names and folder names should be in `dash-separated-lowercase`.
+File names, folder names, and CSS classes should be in `dash-separated-lowercase`.

 #### Structure
 Configuration files go in the root directory.